ichensky/vncdocker/README.md

 VNC connection secured by ssh.

-This script use VNC with SSH for the connection to the gui application inside of docker, which should be anyway more secure then sharing X display server from host OS with docker.
+Sharing X display server with gui application over VNC with SSH should be more secure then sharing X display server from host OS with docker.

 ```
 Run gui applications with docker over VNC with SSH.